northern-information/yggdrasil-docs/collections/_commands/play.md

 ---
 weight: 1
 name: Play
-format: play
+signature: play
 example: none
 category: core
 ---
 Start playback.
-This can also be accomplished with norns button 2 and `spacebar`.
+This can also be accomplished with norns button 2 and _spacebar_.